ec-nodes/clean/README.md

 ## Node Clean-Up and Reinstallation Script

 With this script, you can forget about all the commands to troubleshoot various node-related errors.
-Everything can be wiped clean with a single command, leaving your PC just as it was before the initial installation.
+Everything can be wiped clean with a single command, leaving your PC just as it was before the initial node installation.

 ### Usage